 The bifurcation phase is initiated by the steady increase in depth of the SBL on the plain (Fig. 5).
 The bifurcation phase begins at 2130 MST when the overflowing SBL deepens to the point that it is composed of both a negatively buoyant lower portion that runs down the inner sidewall and a non-negatively buoyant upper portion that is advected quasi-horizontally over the basin.
 The separation of the two currents produces an isentrope bifurcation that begins just upwind of the rim.
 The upper isentrope is at the base of the stable layer carried quasi-horizontally over the basin, while the lower isentrope is at the top of the stably stratified CAI that descends the sidewall.
 As these two currents pull apart a low wind speed cavity or "stagnant isolating layer" (Winters and Armi 2014) develops between the two portions of the split isentrope.
 Because the cavity has the same isentrope at its base and top, it has neutral stability.

-During the bifurcation phase the elevation of the katabatic speed maximum on the plain rose above the rim elevation at 2150 MST (Fig. 5b) with a resulting increase in wind speed from ~2 m s-1 at all levels on the RIM tower to 3.8 m s-1 at the 3 m level and 5 m s-1 at the tower top.
-Negative vertical velocity at the top of the tower correspondingly increased from 0.2 to 0.5 m s-1 (Fig. 6e).
-The SBL was 30 m deep at 2200 MST (Fig. 7c) with a temperature deficit of 7.5°C (15°C at its top and 7.5°C at its base), but only the lowest 15 m of this overflow was negatively buoyant (i.e., colder than NE').
-The negatively buoyant portion descended the upwind inner sidewall, leaving a neutral stability cavity in the atmosphere above TS-SW and a much weaker capping stable layer above TS-SW and TS-C than at RIM.
-Winds in the stably stratified atmosphere above the capping stable layer were carried across the crater (Fig. 7c).
+During the bifurcation phase the elevation of the katabatic speed maximum on the plain rises above the rim elevation at 2150 MST (Fig. 5b) with a resulting increase in wind speed from ~2 m s-1 at all levels on the RIM tower to 3.8 m s-1 at the 3 m level and 5 m s-1 at the tower top.
+Negative vertical velocity at the top of the tower correspondingly increases from 0.2 to 0.5 m s-1 (Fig. 6e).
+The SBL is 30 m deep at 2200 MST (Fig. 7c) with a temperature deficit of 7.5°C (15°C at its top and 7.5°C at its base), but only the lowest 15 m of this overflow is negatively buoyant (i.e., colder than NE').
+The negatively buoyant portion descends the upwind inner sidewall, leaving a neutral stability cavity in the atmosphere above TS-SW and a much weaker capping stable layer above TS-SW and TS-C than at RIM.
+Winds in the stably stratified atmosphere above the capping stable layer are carried across the crater (Fig. 7c).
 While dual-lidar retrievals cannot observe winds close to the sidewalls, the RHI scan from the FLR lidar detected the shallow CAI (Fig. 11b).
 The depth and strength of the CAI during the bifurcation phase is marginally greater than during the CAI phase, although the temperature difference between the upwind and downwind rim is similar (Fig. 10).
 This suggests that the negative buoyancy of the overflow is determined not by this temperature difference, but rather by the local temperature difference between the cold air intrusion and the warmer adjacent air in the cavity.
-The CAI flowed down the sidewall until reaching and overshooting its neutral buoyancy elevation where a weak hydraulic jump formed, creating a zone of rising air above the lower sidewall (Fig. 7c).
-Weak speed oscillations occurred on the upper and, especially, lower sidewall during the bifurcation phase (Fig. 6f), as they did during the CAI phase.
+The CAI flows down the sidewall until reaching and overshooting its neutral buoyancy elevation where a weak hydraulic jump forms, creating a zone of rising air above the lower sidewall (Fig. 7c).
+Weak speed oscillations occur on the upper and, especially, lower sidewall during the bifurcation phase (Fig. 6f), as they did during the CAI phase.

 4) WARM AIR INTRUSION PHASE, 2245-0220 MST